brightcove/videojs-vr/README.md

 ## Github Pages

 The demo files are hosted at http://brightcove.github.io/videojs-vr/.
+Remember to merge changes into the gh-pages branch to see changes.

 ## Credits ##